astral-sh/uv/docs/configuration/environment.md

 - `UV_FROZEN`: Equivalent to the `--frozen` command-line argument.
 If set, uv will run without updating the `uv.lock` file.
 - `UV_ENV_FILE`: Equivalent to the `--env-file` command-line argument in `uv run`.
-If set, uv will use this file as the environment file.
+If set, uv will read environment variables from this `.env` file.
 - `UV_NO_ENV_FILE`: Equivalent to the `--no-env-file` command-line argument in `uv run`.
-If set, uv will not use an environment file.
+If set, uv will not read environment variables from a `.env` file.

 In each case, the corresponding command-line argument takes precedence over an environment variable.